edgar-costa/TEController/labs/lab1/README.md

 5. The bandwidth of all links in the network is known.

 6. The "instantaneous" available capacity for the links of the network is known.
-To this effect, the [link monitor](https://github.com/lferran/TEController/blob/master/tecontroller/linkmonitor/linksmonitor.py) periodically checks the byte counters for all network interfaces in the network, and updates a data structure mantained in the TEController.
+To this effect, the [link monitor](https://github.com/lferran/TEController/blob/master/tecontroller/linkmonitor/linksmonitor.py) and [link monitor thread](https://github.com/lferran/TEController/blob/master/tecontroller/linkmonitor/linksmonitor_thread.py) periodically checks the byte counters for all network interfaces in the network, and updates a data structure mantained in the TEController.

 ## The algorithm